bsaranga/resume-generator/README.md

 - Update the files in the `data/` directory (e.g., `header.json`, `context.json`, `job_description.md`) to customize your resume content.
 - You can also modify templates in `src/` and `src/components/` for layout and style changes.

 #### 2. Generate a Resume (CLI Usage)

-To generate a resume using the command-line interface, use the following command:
+To generate a resume using the command-line interface, use:

 ```bash
 node resumeagen.js generate <contextPath> <jobDescriptionPath>